theislab/scib/R/visualization/README.md

 ### Summary scatter

-The the `makeSummaryScatter()` function produces a faceted scatter plot where each facet is a dataset.
+The `makeSummaryScatter()` function produces a faceted scatter plot where each facet is a dataset.
 It calls the `loadScores()` function to load the metrics data followed by the `plotSummaryScatter()` function to produce the plot.
 The figure is then saved to disk in various formats.